17 Signs Your Husband Is Not Attracted to You & What to Do

 17. Critical or dismissive comments

 Constant criticism or dismissive remarks can create a rift.
-If your husband is frequently nitpicking or brushing off your thoughts, it’s a red flag.
+If your husband frequently nitpicks or brushes off your thoughts, it’s a red flag.

-Address this by expressing how these comments make you feel and seek a conversation about how to better understand and support each other.
+Address this by expressing how these comments make you feel, and by seeking a conversation to better understand and support each other.
 Communication is the key to bridging gaps in understanding.

 Tackling criticism requires open communication.
 Express how constant nitpicking or dismissive remarks affect you.
-Encourage a constructive conversation to understand each other better.
+Encourage a constructive conversation to better understand each other.
 Establish mutual respect and find ways to support and uplift one another.

 1. Open the lines of communication